 Smoked or Cured Fish (Lox)

 The most common option is Nova Scotia Lox.
 It is a cured and cold-smoked salmon.
 The word “lox” comes from a Yiddish word for salmon.
 Lox for Jews is like cured ham for Spaniards or caviar for Russians.
 It is a highly valued delicacy.
 There are many types and levels of quality.
 Also, cutting lox properly is a highly skilled profession.

-The best place to eat lox in New York is Russ and Daughters and there, the top lox costs $55 a pound or $121 a kilo.
+At the best places to eat lox in New York like Russ and Daughters, the top lox costs $55 a pound or $121 a kilo.
 But there are plenty of more affordable options.

 Besides lox, it is very common to have: